steph-xue/quizzical/README.md

 <br>

 ### Checking Answers
-Clicking "Check answers" reveals the result of every question and calculates a final score out of five.
-A correctly selected answer is marked in green, an incorrectly selected answer is marked in red, and if a player answered incorrectly, the actual correct answer is highlighted in a lighter green so they can see what they missed.
+Clicking "Check answers" reveals the result of every question and calculates a final score out of five, marking correct and incorrect answers so players can see what they missed.

 <p align="center"><img src="./images/check-answers.png?raw=true" alt="Check Answers" width="700"></p>